lunapapa-finland/theme-Luna/README.md

 TBD

 ## Plan for Implementation
+- Site
   - Translation from Chinese to English for the entire template.
+- Banner
+  - Add Video Representation for configuration and representation.
+  - Add Image Looping and corresponding configuration
 - TBD

 ## Contributing to the Customization